 CLOs have been gaining wider prominence in markets in recent years, and it’s no surprise why.
-They offer a compelling combination of above-average yield and potential appreciation.
-But for many investors, the basics of how they work, the benefits they can provide, and the risks they pose are wrapped in complication.
-And they’re also often misconstrued by the financial media and some market participants.
+They have historically offered a compelling combination of above-average yield and potential appreciation.
+But for many investors, the basics of how they work, the benefits they can provide, and the risks they pose are wrapped in complication, which is why they’re also often misconstrued by the financial media and some market participants.

 In spite of this, we believe CLOs are attractive investments and well worth the time and effort required to understand them.

-Put simply, a CLO is a portfolio of leveraged loans that is securitized and managed as a fund.
+Put simply, a CLO is a portfolio of predominantly leveraged loans that is securitized and managed as a fund.
+The assets are typically senior secured loans, which benefit from priority of payment over other claimants in the event of an insolvency.
 Each CLO is structured as a series of tranches that are interest-paying bonds, along with a small portion of equity.

-The vast majority of CLOs are called arbitrage CLOs because they aim to capture the excess spread between the portfolio of leveraged bank loans (assets) and the classes of CLO debt (liabilities), with the equity investors receiving any excess cash flows after the debt investors are paid in full.
-The market for arbitrage CLOs is valued at $755 billion globally, with about 85% issued in the US and 15% in Europe.2
+The vast majority of CLOs are called “arbitrage CLOs” because they aim to capture the excess spread between the portfolio of leveraged bank loans (assets) and the classes of CLO debt (liabilities), with the equity investors receiving any excess cash flows after the debt investors are paid in full.
+The market for arbitrage CLOs is valued at $959 billion globally, with about 83% issued in the US and 17% in Europe.2

-Standard & Poor’s defines leveraged loans as senior secured bank loans rated BB+ or lower (i.e., below investment grade) or yielding at least 125 basis points above a benchmark interest rate (typically LIBOR or EURIBOR) and secured by a first or second lien.
-Several characteristics make leveraged loans particularly suitable for securitizations.
+Standard & Poor’s defines leveraged loans as senior secured bank loans rated BB+ or lower (i.e., below investment grade) or yielding at least 125 basis points above a benchmark interest rate (typically Libor3 or SOFR in the US and Euribor in Europe) and secured by a first or second lien.4 Several characteristics make leveraged loans particularly suitable for securitizations.
 They:

 CLOs are issued and managed by asset managers.
-Of the approximately 175 CLO managers with post-crisis deals under management worldwide, about 75% are in the US and the remaining 25% are in Europe.3
+Of the approximately 175 CLO managers6 with post-crisis deals under management worldwide, PineBridge has found about two-thirds are in the US and the remaining third are in Europe.

 Ownership of CLOs varies by tranche.
 The least risky, senior-most tranches are mainly owned by insurance companies (which favor income-producing investments) as well as banks (which need high-quality capital to meet regulatory requirements).
 The equity tranche is the riskiest, offers potential upside and a degree of control, and appeals to a wider universe of investors.